TomLKoller/Boxplus-IMM/README.md

-# Boxplus-IMM
+# Boxplus-IMM ([+]-IMM)
-This repository contains the boxplus-IMM (BP-IMM).
+This repository contains the [+]-IMM.
 A generic interacting multiple model filter which can handle manifold structures  (e.g. quaternions) in the state space.
 It can be used in vector only mode aswell.
 This Readme is not intended to explain the BP-IMM.
 Please refer to the publication:
 "The Interacting Multiple Model Filter on Boxplus-Manifolds" -Tom Koller and Udo Frese; Septembre 2020.

+In addition, it also contains the Boxplus-IMM Smoother which is described in the next section.

 ## Installation
 ### Requirements